 - Prepare sauce by mixing all ingredients in a small bowl, stirring to blend well.
 Taste to adjust salt and pepper if needed.
 Set aside.

 - Mix beef and remaining ingredients except lettuce leaves in a medium bowl.
-Press into bowl and use a knife to divide the mixture evenly into 8-10 parts, depending on the size of patties you want (divide mixture in half first, then in half again, and so on to try and make the patties similar sizes).
+Press into bowl and use a knife to divide the mixture evenly into 8 parts (divide mixture in half first, then in half again, and so on to make the patties similar sizes).

 - Using one of the portions, shape into a small oval patty and set on a plate or tray.
 Repeat with remaining meat portions.
 The patties can be made in advance and kept in the refrigerator until needed.